 Should you choose a specific field and start training as early as possible to get a head-start?
 Or is it better to explore and develop broad-based skills and experiences before you settle?
 In this book, David Epstein challenges conventional wisdom that success is best achieved through hyperspecialization.
 He uses stories and research studies to show why/how “range” can be equally (if not more) critical for long-term successes in a complex world.
-In this Range summary, we’ll briefly outline some of his key ideas.
-For more details, examples and insights, do get our complete book summary bundle (in text, infographic and audio formats).
+In this free version of the Range summary, we’ll briefly outline some of his key ideas.

 Specialization vs Range